List of Ice Age characters: Crash and Eddie

 Crash and Eddie are two twin brother opossums.
 Adoptive brothers of Ellie, they cared for her and taught her to hang by her tail from a tree branch when she slept, as they did.
 They are shown to be adventurous and fun-loving, courtesy of the fact that they're both very stupid.
 Though they are around the same age as Ellie, they are not nearly as mature.

 In the third film, Crash and Eddie travel with the others to the dino jungle to save Sid from Momma, and both grow to idolize Buck, the one-eyed dinosaur-hunting weasel who helped them find Sid.
 They also mention they never liked Sid.
 This is not true however (as they were at the time being affected by the gas within the "Chasm of Dead"), due to helping Buck save Sid from his incoming death.
 Crash and Eddie, along with Buck, ride a pterosaur and save Sid from a lava flow heading downwards.

 In Ice Age: Continental Drift, they have more minor roles than in the previous films but do partake in the final battle with Gutt's crew fighting Dobson by hopping on his back and having a rodeo, but accidentally let him charge into Manny and, later Shira, knocking them onto the other ship.

 Peaches

 Peaches is the daughter of Manny and Ellie, born in the Dinosaurs' world whilst they were under attack by a pack of Guanlong.
 She appeared close to end of Ice Age: Dawn of the Dinosaurs.
 At the end of the film, she returned to the surface with her parents and the rest of the group.
 She is voiced by Ciara Bravo in Ice Age: A Mammoth Christmas as a kid, and Keke Palmer in Ice Age: Continental Drift as a teenager, and also as a young adult in Ice Age: Collision Course.

 Peaches appears as a teenager in Ice Age: Continental Drift.
 She is self-taught to do some possum moves just like her mother.
 In Ice Age: Collision Course, Peaches is now a young adult and prepares to marry a male mammoth named Julian.

-She does not appear in The Ice Age Adventures of Buck Wild.
+She does not appear in The Ice Age Adventures of Buck Wild nor is she ever mentioned despite the film being set after Dawn of the Dinosaurs.